UZH Seminars Upcoming Workshop August Workshops Extracurricular Workshops

 Fritz Senn, the Director of the Zurich Joyce Foundation, regularly conducts colloquia and seminars on Joyce for the English Seminar, University of Zurich as part of the university curriculum.
-During the Spring Semester 2018, the Ulysses course will be held on Wednesdays from 8:00 to 9:45 at the Foundation.
+During the Spring Semester 2022, the Ulysses course takes place on Wednesdays from 8:00 to 9:45 at the Joyce Foundation.